Keyboard shortcuts

 In the mb2 lobby, the times will be in the time zone your browser is configured for (which—for most people—is your local time zone).

-Tournaments are currently (as of January 13th) available for registration at craftpoker.com, but the structures are tentative and are likely to be updated to match the official EMBARGO structures, soon after they’re announced.
+Tournaments are currently available for registration at craftpoker.com, and mimic the official EMBARGO structures.

 This series is not sanctioned, endorsed or in any other way sponsored or related to the BARGE organization.
 It is being put on by Craft Poker Co., a completely unrelated corporation.